ad349/HangmanSolver/README.md

 Open-vocabulary priors (positional + bigrams + affix rules).
 Static letter order (etaoin…) as the absolute last resort.

+## Other Methods Tried
+A catboost model was trained to predict the most likely hidden letter but the model performance was not satisfactory.

 ## Installation ⚙️
 ```bash
 git clone https://github.com/yourusername/hangman-solver.git